 Unfortunately, while you can upload your recordings straight to YouTube, there's actually no way to save them from Ezvid to your PC.
 You could always upload them to YouTube privately, then use a free YouTube downloader, but that's a lot of hassle.

-The original screen recorder for gamers is still superb, but the free version is only designed to whet your appetite for the subscription
+The original screen recorder for gamers is still superb, but the free version is just meant to whet your appetite for the paid edition

 Fraps is the web's most famous screen recorder, and has been capturing pixels with great enthusiasm since 1999.